What is myelography?

 A myelography may be done at a radiology center or in the radiology department of a hospital.
 The procedure usually includes the following steps:

-• You may need to remove your clothing.
+- You may need to remove your clothing.
 If so, you will be given a hospital gown.

-• You will be injected with numbing medicine, so you won't feel any pain during the procedure.
+- You will be injected with numbing medicine so that you won't feel any pain during the procedure.
+Once the area is numb, your provider will use a thin needle to inject contrast dye into your spinal canal.

-• Your provider may remove a sample of spinal fluid (cerebrospinal fluid) for testing.
+- Your provider may remove a sample of spinal fluid (cerebrospinal fluid) for testing.

-• Your provider will remove the needle.
+- Your provider will remove the needle.

-• Your provider will capture and record images using fluoroscopy or a CT scan.
+- Your provider will capture and record images using fluoroscopy or a CT scan.

 Will I need to do anything to prepare for the test?

-Your provider may ask you to drink extra fluids on the day before the test.
-On the day of the test, you will probably be asked to not eat or drink anything, except for clear fluids.
+Your provider will let you know if there are any special instructions to follow.
+They may ask you to drink extra fluids the day before the test.
+On the day of the test, you will probably be asked not to eat or drink anything except clear fluids.
 These include water, clear broth, tea, and black coffee.

 Are there any risks to the test?

 For others, there is little risk to having this test.
-The dose of radiation is very low and is not considered harmful for most people.
+The radiation dose is very low and is not considered harmful for most people.
 But talk to your provider about all the x-rays you've had in the past.
 The risks from radiation exposure may be linked to the number of x-ray treatments you've had over time.

 There is a small risk of an allergic reaction to the contrast dye.
 Tell your provider if you have any allergies, especially to shellfish or iodine, or if you've ever had a reaction to contrast material.